 - CPU: Intel Core i7-6700HQ processor

 - Storage: 1TB 5400RPM HDD + 128GB SSD

 - Battery life: Upto 5 hours

 The Lenovo Thinkpad Y700 is the perfect laptop for music production.
-Because with its Intel Core i7-6700HQ processor, 16 GB of RAM, and NVIDIA GeForce GTX 960M graphics it is capable of producing your next hit song or masterpiece with the same speed as the big producers in Tinsel Town.
+Because with its Intel Core i7-6700HQ processor, 16 GB of RAM, and NVIDIA GeForce GTX 960M graphics, it is capable of producing your next hit song or a masterpiece with the same speed as the big producers in Tinsel Town.
 The speakers are designed by JBL and Dolby Home Theater to give high-quality audio when looking for impressive sound production.

 Moreover, with a cooling system that prevents overheating during long periods of use, performance is guaranteed all day!
-The 17.3″ LED-Lit anti-glare IPS screen with 1920×1080 resolution will show you every detail, so you won’t lose track of your beat!
-Finally, with Windows 10 this laptop comes equipped to meet any need.
+The 17.3″ LED-Lit anti-glare IPS screen with 1920×1080 resolution will show you every detail so you won’t lose track of your beat!
+Finally, with Windows 10, this laptop comes equipped to meet any need.
 So, if you’re looking for impressive sound production, this is the laptop for you.

 - Screen: 13.3-inch (diagonal) 2,560 x 1,600 LED-backlit display with IPS technology

 - RAM: 8GB – 16GB

 The Apple MacBook Air Laptop is a powerful, professional-grade laptop in a tiny, portable package.
 Whether you need to make beats, remix songs, or collaborate on your next music project that requires screen sharing and lots of file transfers, this lightweight, powerful machine can do it all.